 Join us for ten full days of dance and friendship!

 Want to meet other passionate performers or dance with a principal dancer, study with a ballet master or learn to play the castanets?
 Look no further than the NEWDO Summer Ballet Intensive.
 Classes include modern, ballet, pointe, variations and flamenco taught by industry professionals.
 We are proud of the changes, growth and friendships formed with dancers who have attended our past intensives.
 Come experience the hard work...and the fun!
-New this year... contact us for private coaching with our guest faculty.
+New this year... contact us for private lessons with our guest faculty.